NapoII/OpenCounterAPI/README.md

 ```

 ## 5. Configure Gunicorn as a Service
-as a normel user or root:
+As a normel user or root:

 Create a systemd service file for Gunicorn
 `nano /etc/systemd/system/gunicorn.counter_api.service`